xsdk-project/MathPackagesTraining2023/_lessons/multidim_rosenbrock_tao/lesson.md

 convergence of second-order methods to a-typically degrade at particularly large problem sizes.

 Similar pathologies present themselves often in practical applications.
-In many cases, simply adding second-order information does not result in improved ``time-to-solution''.
+In many cases, simply adding second-order information does not result in improved ''time-to-solution''.
 Even though second-order algorithms such as truncated Newton methods may converge to the specified tolerance in fewer iterations, each iteration may take significantly more time than first-order methods due to the expensive assembly and/or inversion of a Hessian matrix.